-where the wave function is in general the superposition of the skyrmion and antiskyrmion product states, $\ket{\psi}=c\ket{\psi_{\rm sk}}+\sqrt{1-c^2}e^{{\rm i}\varphi}\ket{\psi_{\rm ask}}$.
-The diagonal elements $i=j$ in the transform yield a $\bm q$-independendent contribution and therefore shall be ignored in the following discussion, as they only form a constant background on the level of the structure factors.
-The individual off-diagonal components write
+where the wave function is, in general, the superposition of the skyrmion and antiskyrmion product states, $\ket{\phi}=c\ket{\phi_{\rm ask}}+\sqrt{1-c^2}e^{{\rm i}\varphi}\ket{\phi_{\rm sk}}$.
+The diagonal elements $i=j$ in the transform yield a $\bm q$-independent contribution and therefore shall be ignored for now, as they only form a constant background on the level of the structure factors.
+The individual off-diagonal components read as

 where terms of the order $\prod_{k\neq i,j}\vert v_k \vert$ and smaller are neglected.
-It follows that in the case of exactly overlapping textures, the only non-vanishing contribution corresponds to $\alpha=\beta=y$ and reaches maximum at $c^2=1/2$, which yields $\Gamma_{ij}^{yy} = \frac1{4}m_{i,y}m_{j,y}$.
+It follows that in the case of exactly overlapping textures, the only non-vanishing contribution corresponds to $\alpha=\beta=y$ and reaches its maximum at $c^2=1/2$, which yields $\Gamma_{ij}^{yy} = \frac1{4}n_{i,y}n_{j,y}$.
 The Fourier transform of this connected part is solely responsible for the distinct Bragg peaks in the SANS signal of the equal-part superposition.
 In the case of displaced skyrmion and antiskyrmion textures, other structure factors become prominent.

-Under the influence of the gradient perturbation $\bm B^{\rm grad}$ the textures drift apart in opposite directions.
-The velocity $\bm v$ relative to the origin is calculated in \eqref{eq:velocity} for the continuum limit.
+Under the influence of the magnetic field gradient $\bm B^{\rm grad}$ the textures drift apart in opposite directions.
+The velocity $\bm v$ relative to the origin is calculated in Eq.~\eqref{eq:velocity} for the continuum limit.
 Adopting a reference frame connected with the skyrmion texture, we write the Fourier components in the continuum limit as follows: